Buying a used hot tub can be a daunting experience, especially because there are so many options out there.

 We always recommend using a professional hot tub moving service (like ourselves), as they have years of experience re-locating hot tubs.

 Before the move, make sure the hot tub is drained completely and disconnect the tub from its electrical outlet.
-For more information on draining your hot tub, read our beginners guide here.

 How to Clean a Used Hot Tub